Contact information

 Associate Professor

 The 'keyhole' or 'minimally-invasive' technique in performing both bony and soft tissue procedures as part of multi-level surgery in children with cerebral palsy has been developed through research at the Oxford Gait Laboratory.
-It involves surgical techniques which are used in other conditions in children but have not previously been used in the context of surgery in cerebral palsy.
-It causes less trauma and scarring to the muscles and is quicker to perform compared to open, conventional techniques.
-Children are able to mobilise immediately following surgery and improvements in walking ability have been shown to be at least as good as with conventional multi-level surgery.
+It involved surgical techniques which were used in other conditions in children but had not previously been used in the context of surgery in cerebral palsy.

-In 2016 he led the development of a Research Committee under the auspices of BSCOS, the British Society of Children's Orthopaedic Surgery.
-He has chaired the Committee since and has completed a Delphi process among BSCOS members on research priorities, a network with the clinical trial units, the Royal Colleges, the NIHR and the BOA.
-International networking with the North American equivalent (IMPACCT) and the Paediatric Orthopaedic Society of North America ensued.
-He has subsequently secured funding from BSCOS, the BOA and from NDORMS to undertake a James Lind Alliance priorities setting project on lower limb surgery in children with orthopaedic conditions.
+In 2016 Tim led the development of a Research Committee under the auspices of BSCOS, the British Society of Children's Orthopaedic Surgery.
+He has led the development of research priorities in children’s orthopaedics at national level, including a James Lind Alliance priorities setting project on lower limb surgery in children with orthopaedic conditions.

 Key publications